frappierer/WhisperGPTTranscriber/README.md

 # Whisper GPT Transcriber
-WhisperGPTTranscriber is a Python-based tool that efficiently converts audio files to text using OpenAI's Whisper model and enhances the transcription accuracy with GPT-4 post-processing.
-It supports large audio files, offers conditional GPT-4 enhancement, and allows customizable output locations.
+WhisperGPTTranscriber is a Python-based tool that efficiently converts audio or Video files to text using OpenAI's Whisper model and enhances the transcription accuracy with GPT-4o post-processing.
+It supports large audio files, offers conditional GPT-4oenhancement, and allows customizable output locations.

 ## Features
 - **Audio Transcription**: Utilizes the Whisper model for efficient audio-to-text conversion.